 Mark Hilton "is a great pleasure to work with and provides a first-rate service that combines appropriate staffing and a coordinating role for other jurisdictions in Europe".

-As co-head of the international life sciences and healthcare group, Mark specialises in patent litigation and advice in the area of pharmaceuticals, biosimilars, biotechnology (including in food) and medical devices.
+Mark is one of the team's pre-eminent litigators, with particular experience advising on complex multi-jurisdictional IP disputes.
+Mark is a partner in the international intellectual property group.
+He is based in London.
+As co-head of the international Life Sciences and Healthcare group, Mark specialises in patent litigation and advice in the area of pharmaceuticals, biosimilars, biotechnology and medical devices.
 However, his interests and experience also extend to a diverse range of technical fields, in particular the food and beverage and financial services sectors.

 Mark has a BSc in chemistry and a PhD in organic chemistry which he obtained while working in the industry before undertaking training with Bird & Bird.
 He has written and spoken on a range of IP topics, is an associate of the Chartered Institute of Patent Attorneys (CIPA) and a member of the Law Society of Ireland.